RoshanGamage01/RoshanGamage01/README.md

 ## Learning & Experiments
 - Architecting RAG pipelines that blend vector search with traditional knowledge bases.
 - Prototyping AI-assisted productivity tools tailored for engineering teams.
+- Pairing mathematics with programming to build intuitive applications that are useful in the real world.
 - Exploring signal processing concepts through Python visualisations and interactive demos.
+- Experimenting with MERN optimisation strategies to squeeze more performance from production apps.

 ## Activity
 <div align="center">